-MAKING ROOM is an initiative that seeks to better match a city’s housing stock with the needs of its households.
+MAKING ROOM is a new approach to housing policy that seeks to match the design of a city’s housing stock with the needs of its households.

 1) How the population is really grouping itself into households and what their lifestyles are;

 2) Best Practice regarding options for different housing unit typologies that can support new household arrangements and lifestyles;

 3) The revision of possible zoning, planning, subsidy, and building code controls so that the development of new housing models is allowed and encouraged.

 CHPC developed a unique data model and methodology that revealed a substantial mismatch between the types of housing units available in New York City and the shape of our 21st century households.
 Our diverse households – predominantly single people – are trying to fit themselves into homes and apartments not designed for their needs.
 And our housing is unable to evolve because the size, shape, and even occupancy requirements of our homes are governed by old-fashioned laws and codes.

 This analysis, and the application of the Making Room approach, led us to the conclusion that New York City needs to develop three new housing types to accommodate the needs of our real households: